davidaparraj/davidaparraj/README.md

 🎯Passionate about AI and Software Engineering

 I like to build projects on my free time, specially the ones that pop in my mind.
+In this profile I'll be uploading some projects and experiments tha I'm currently working on.
 Currently learning React.

 ## 🛠️ Tools and Tech